-- Sunscreen actives, are not known to be a risk during pregnancy.
+Sunscreen actives are not known to be a risk during pregnancy.
 The American College of Obstetricians and Gynecologists hasn’t found any of the alleged fears about sunscreen ingredients substantiated by medical or animal research.
 Daily sunscreen use is strongly recommended by dermatologists.
 If you find your skin is more sensitive during pregnancy, consider using sunscreens with only the mineral actives of titanium dioxide and/or zinc oxide as they are better tolerated.
 Read more about sunscreens and UV filters.

-- It is best to avoid the brightening ingredient arbutin and derivatives such as alpha-arbutin because both break down to hydroquinone on skin.
+It is best to avoid the brightening ingredient arbutin and derivatives such as alpha-arbutin because both break down to hydroquinone on skin.
 Instead, look to brightening products that contain 5% or greater concentrations of niacinamide and various forms of vitamin C.

-- Azelaic acid via topical application is considered safe for use during pregnancy and has good research showing it can improve brown skin discolourations plus help with breakouts and rosacea-prone skin.
+Azelaic acid via topical application is considered safe for use during pregnancy and has good research showing it can improve brown skin discolourations plus help with breakouts and rosacea-prone skin.

-- Anti-ageing products with vitamin C, niacinamide, hyaluronic acid, and peptides are generally considered safe for use during pregnancy – there’s no research proving they’re a problem for topical use.
+Anti-ageing products with vitamin C, niacinamide, hyaluronic acid, and peptides are generally considered safe for use during pregnancy – there’s no research proving they’re a problem for topical use.
 But we repeat: if you’re uncertain about starting a new anti-ageing product or a combination of ingredients (such as CBD), check with your physician and follow their advice.

-- Retinol: while pregnant or breastfeeding it is best to avoid retinol (vitamin A) and prescription retinoids (Renova, Retin-A, Differin, Tazorac, and generic tretinoin).
+While pregnant or breastfeeding it is best to avoid retinol (vitamin A) and prescription retinoids (Renova, Retin-A, Differin, Tazorac, and generic tretinoin).
 Consider switching to an anti-ageing serum that does not contain retinol or its derivatives (retinyl retinoate, retinaldehyde, or hydroxypinacolone retinoate).

-- Prescriptions for other skin concerns: your doctor will be able to advise you on which topical medications are suitable for use during pregnancy and how they should be used.
+Your doctor will be able to advise you on which topical medications are suitable for use during pregnancy and how they should be used.

-Disclosure: This article is not intended to replace medical advice given to you by your physician.
+Disclosure: this article is not intended to replace medical advice given to you by your physician.
 Only they know your medical history, and can offer advice that is appropriate to your individual needs.
 Your doctor should make all final decisions regarding skincare products and ingredients during pregnancy.

 Fortunately, there are many skincare products that are safe to use during pregnancy – too many to list them all.
 To make your life a little easier, we have compiled a list of our bestselling products which are safe to use during pregnancy.